 “There is no America.
 Everything is just one vast corporation, an association of corporations.
 There’s no Britain.
 There’s no America.
 There’s no Holland.
 There’s no China.
 There’s no Russia.
 It’s one conglomerate of corporations.
 Money runs the thing.”

-— Peter Finch as character Howard Beale, in the movie “Network”
+— Peter Finch as Howard Beale, “Network”

 Are Hollywood’s Elite The Culprits?